 When he is then suddenly stabbed by an assassin, The Grim Reaper appears to take him down to hell, much to Dante’s disbelief.
 He fights off Death itself and steals its scythe, but then returns to Italy disillusioned, as he’s come to realize that the church lied to him about being absolved of his sins.
 To make matters worse, Dante then discovers that his family, sexy wife Beatrice included, have all been murdered.
 To make matters EVEN WORSE, Beatrice had gambled her soul away to Lucifer, on a bet that Dante would stay virtuous and faithful while on his crusade.
 Something that a few middle-eastern STDs prove was not the case.

-From there it chronicles Dante’s descent into hell, as he chases after Beatrice while slowly recalling all of the atrocities he conveniently forgot about and repenting for them.
+From there it chronicles Dante’s descent into hell, as he chases after Beatrice while repenting for all of his atrocities that he conveniently forgot about.

 The game takes the shape of a hack & slash action game, which is a regrettable decision.
 These kinds of games benefit from catharsis, tight controls, and intricate combat systems, all of which are far out of reach for Dante’s Inferno.
 The game has a basic system of light & heavy attacks, as well as a dedicated projectile weapon with infinite ammo.
 You can generally spam any of these and expect decent results, with any of the more in-depth options feeling rather pointless.
 Why invest in situational moves that can’t be mixed into a combo when you can just spam the projectile move and murder everything and everybody.
 The holy spirit of Christ is on your side and it does area-of-effect damage.